 The Handi-Helper program is a year round program designed to provide fee-for-service work at reasonable rates.
 Handi-Helpers will assist with housekeeping tasks, Laundry, general home maintenance, grass cutting, snow removal and odd jobs.
 The workers in this program are interviewed, must provide a clear criminal record check, vulnerable sector check along with an adult abuse check every two years to the senior resource coordinators.
 The client pays all fees directly to the worker as determined by the office staff in conjunctions with the fee-for-service workers.

 Seniors are matched with a friendly visitor volunteer who donates their time for regular visits to the senior.
 Visits may include sharing enjoyable activities such as playing board games, reading a news paper or magazine out loud, going for walks or rides, Coffee, participating in hobbies or simply discussing every day affairs.

 E.R.I.K is an Emergency Response Information Kit developed by community advisory council, established in response to community concerns regarding the availability of adequate information in emergency situations.
 The kit ensures that users have a standardized package of health related information placed on their refrigerators making it handy to paramedics and other health care providers.

 Once completed, the kit provides the necessary information for emergency personnel to respond quickly to emergency situations.
-E.R.I.K is available from Support Services at 310 Christie Ave.
-We are asking that anyone taking a kit please make a donation to cover the expense of preparing and distributing more kits.
+E.R.I.K is available from Support Services at 326A Main St. We are asking that anyone taking a kit please make a donation to cover the expense of preparing and distributing more kits.

 FORM ASSISTANCE & RESOURCE INFORMATION